mhausenblas/c2d2/README.md

 #c2d2 - cloud computing developer directory

+The *cloud computing developer directory* (c2d2) is a listing of tools and services from cloud computing developers for cloud computing developers.
-The app is deployed at http://c2d2.appspot.com
+The app is deployed at http://the-c2d2.appspot.com/

 ## License